 The morning was crisp and chilly.
 I looked for a way to cherish it the best way I could.
 You want to cuss the cold while being thankful it is not blazing hot like it will be in a few hours.
 By 7:15 the sun had broken over the mountains and it was time to bask in the sunlight and brew a cup of Coffee.
 I mad soup out of what was left in my camp meal packet.
 That was the best Quinoa colored water a boy could ask for.

-4:pm Passed on Tally Tank – Biggest mistake I made in the race.
+4 pm Passed on Tally Tank – Biggest mistake I made in the race.
 By this point I was out of food.

 Along the trail, I would pray and thank God for the opportunity I had to be where I was.
 Three short years before I was flushing chemotherapy out of my system and growing a new head of hair.
 This year I was hacking at completing the goal of making it to the end of the Arizona Trail 300 mile mountain bike race.
 There were people God had blessed me with that helped me get to that very spot.
 I gave him thanks daily for them.

 He was looking out for me at the end of the race.
 I had a small nap before jumping into the Gila section.
 With little rest came slow reactions.
 I wasn’t sure why I sliced a tire and then proceeded to run out of extra tubes, but when I came walking around a corner to see a rattlesnake across the trail I knew exactly why I needed to be pushing and not riding a bike.

 6:56 – Done

 There is no band, no cheerleaders, and no trophy for completing the AZT.
 In fact, if you get there before the 750 folks get there I would imagine they might heckle you for not riding “A real distance” I wouldn’t blame them.
 Ahead lies more miles for them than they have just ridden and you are on your way to Waffle House while they keep trucking.

 In the end, I did get a trophy.